browserengineering/book/book/scheduling-and-threading.md

 [^browser-thread-burn]: The browser thread's `while True` loop is also wasteful.
 Unfortunately, it appears there is not a way to avoid this in SDL at present.

+* *Optimized scheduling*: currently, `schedule_animation_frame` uses a timer to run the animation frame task `REFRESH_RATE_SEC` in the future, regardless of how long the browser event loop took to run once through.
+This doesn't make a lot of sense, since the whole point of the refresh rate is to generate frames at about the desired cadence.
+Fix this by subtracting from `REFRESH_RATE_SEC` according to how much time the *previous* frame took.

+   A second problem is that the browser may simply not be able to keep up with the desired cadence.
+Instead of constantly pegging the CPU in a futile attempt to keep up, implement a *frame time estimator* that estimates the true cadence of the browser based on previous frames, and adjust `schedule_animation_frame` to match.

+   A third problem is that the main thread `TaskRunner` only has one task queue, and both rendering and non-rendering tasks go into it.
+Therefore a slow sequence of script or event handler tasks may interfere with the desired rendering cadence.
+This problem can be lessened by *prioritizing* rendering
+   tasks: placing them in a separate queue that can take priority over other tasks.
+Implement this.